Shephexd/shephexd.github.io/_posts/DeepLearning/2017-02-17-Deep_learning-intro.md

 1& (w_1x_1+w_2x_2 \gt \theta)
 \end{cases}
 $$
 $x$ is input signal and y is output signal.
-If the out value that calculated by the weighs and input singal is bigger than $\theta$, it will be 1, otherwise 0.
+If the out value that calculated by the weighs and input signal is bigger than $\theta$, it will be 1, otherwise 0.